 Instead of being designed to work with very thick liquids, foaming soap pumps are designed to work with very thin liquids with viscosity not much thicker than water.

 They take slightly soapy water and turn it into foaming suds.

 In order to accomplish this, the water to soap ratio must be very high.

 In fact it’s about 5:1 or even higher if your liquid soap is more concentrated.

-So the soapy base must be very watery for the foaming pump to create soap foam and not break the pump itself.
+So the soapy base must be very watery for the foaming pump to create soap foam and not break or clog the pump itself.